lim648/CHEP898/Assignment_5/Lina_Li_A5.md

 - The two distributions (matched treated vs. matched control) look very similar.

-- Some individuals from both the treated and control groups with very low or very high propensity scores were not matched (you see this in the "unmatched" rows).
+- Some individuals from both the treated and control groups with very low or very high propensity scores were not matched.

 - The plot shows that after matching, the distribution of propensity scores for treated and control units is well-aligned, indicating that the matching procedure